Where has the time gone? I feel as if Matt and I got married yesterday. Our newlywed life is still as blissful as ever!

 Not much has been going on for us newlyweds, just taking things day by day as Matt always says.
 Our fur babies are growing and are happy and healthy.
 Matt is doing more in the family business, learning each day and preparing for when he will take over.

 As for me, I’m still working on my blog and getting our home ready for the spring season.
 The winter clothes are packed away, the decor and thick throw blankets put back into storage.
 There are more floral arrangements on tables, citrus candles are lit, and windows are open.
 I went into full spring cleaning mode throughout the entire house, too.

 (What Married Life Is Really Like)

 took care of the inside of the house, Matt was responsible for taking care of the outside.
 The outside of our home needed lots of maintenance after the harsh winter.
-With the snow melted and the rain at bay for awhile, we began construction on our patio and garden.
-It was a good time to get to work since we had nothing planned for the Spring travel wise, so the plan was to get a majority of what we could done before Summer came into full swing.
+With the snow melted and the rain at bay for a while, we began construction on our patio and garden.
+It was a good time to get to work since we had nothing planned for the Spring travel-wise, so the plan was to get a majority of what we could, finished before Summer came into full swing.

 ♥ Newlywed Wife: 3 Months of Marriage